zacharybeebe/template_flask/README.txt

-# bfs (Basic Flask Setup)
+# template-flask

+pip install template-flask

 from the command line navigate to the directory where you would like to keep your project

-type "python -m bfs" and click enter
+type "python -m template-flask" and click enter

 enter the name of your project